How to Relieve Back Pain From Standing

 - Strengthens the lower abdominal muscles (counter anterior pelvic tilt, reduce uneven disc pressure).

-This exercise should be done often and during your breaks.
-(It is important to have consent from your family doctor prior to any exercise routine such as the Deep Squat Rest.)
+This exercise should be done daily and during any of your breaks.
+(It is important to have consent from your family doctor before any routine such as the Deep Squat Rest.)

 The Deep Squat Rest Method

 Step 1: Stand upright with feet shoulder width apart.